 How long will it take to process my completed AmeriCorps Child Care Benefits Application?

-Upon submission of your completed application to GAP Solutions, Inc., you will receive confirmation within 3 business days about the status of your application (incomplete or in review); if you have submitted an incomplete application, you will be notified at that time about what steps or documentation remain outstanding to process your application.
-Typically it takes about five business days for complete applications to be processed; during high volume times (August to December), it may take up to twelve business days.
+Upon submission of your completed application to GAP Solutions, Inc., you will receive confirmation within 5 business days about the status of your application (incomplete or in review); if you have submitted an incomplete application, you will be notified at that time about what steps or documentation remain outstanding to process your application.
+All applications will be verified for eligibility and awarded or denied within 10 days from the date the application was marked completed.

 What will delay my application from being approved in a timely manner?

-Missing documentation from the member and/or provider are common challenges in application processing.
+Missing documentation, lack of response from the member and/or provider, and illegible documents are common challenges in application processing.
 To ensure there are no delays in processing your application, please make sure that the documents you are uploading, faxing or scanning are legible and clearly.
 You may refer to the AmeriCorps Child Care Program website at: http://www.americorpschildcare.com/ for a detailed list of required forms and supporting documentation.
-Common delays occur due to a failure to submit a birth certificate for the child, failure to submit proof of household income, child custody and failure of a child care provider to submit a complete application.
-If your application package is incomplete, your application will be pending review for a period of up to 30 days; incomplete applications will be denied after the 30 days with the option to appeal.
+An assigned Child Care Coordinator will send e-mail communication to you with information on documentation needed as well as questions about illegible documents.
+If your application package is incomplete or illegible, your application will be pending review for a period of up to 30 days; incomplete applications will be denied after the 30 days with the option to appeal.

 How can I find out more about State Benefit Limits and why is it so difficult to figure out my own eligibility?